Why Physician Outreach?

-There are three key contacts (other than the physician) that should be introduced to your practice.
-The following are some strategies to approach them on your visits.
+Three key contacts should be introduced to your practice (other than the physician).
+Here are some strategies to approach them on your visits.

-- Referral Coordinator (RC).
+Referral Coordinator (RC).
 This person is responsible for deciding to whom a patient is referred.
-If the physician’s office has an RC, the physician probably doesn’t know to which specialists his patients are being sent.
+In a practice with an RC, the physician probably doesn’t know to which specialists his patients are being sent.
 The RCs will benefit most from knowing the basic information you share with potential patients.

-- Nurse Practitioner (NP).
-Usually considered the right hand of the physician, the NP’s primary focus is patient care.
-NPs are a great link between the patient and the physician.
-They are expected to communicate to the patients and their families the proper care needed.
-Including them in the comorbidity approach is an excellent strategy.
+Nurse Practitioner (NP).
+The NP’s primary focus is patient care, making them an ideal link between the patient and the physician.
+They discuss needed care with patients (and their families), so including them in the comorbidity approach is an excellent strategy.

-- Practice Manager.
+Practice Manager.
 This person runs the daily ins and outs of the practice.
-Like the practice managers in your offices, they wear multiple hats and are always seeking ways to drive better patient outcomes.
+They wear multiple hats and always seek ways to drive better patient outcomes.
 Make sure they know who you are and what services you provide.

 Putting Your Best Foot Forward

-Introductory calls only need to happen with new physicians.
-Set aside about 30 minutes for your call in a place where you won’t be disturbed.
+Introductory calls are only for the first contact with a practice.
+Set aside about 30 minutes in a place where you won’t be disturbed.
 During the call: